PeterCamilleri/CX16/quirks/new.md

 #### Pin 5

 On the 6502, pin 5 is a No Connect pin.
-On the 65C02 it is a seldom used output, Memory Lock.
+On the 65C02 it is an output, Memory Lock, used to control access to memory when multiple CPUs are involved.

 So long as the 6502 PCB respects the No Connect, this one should be fine.